xyproto/ben/SPEC.md

 - v: decrease the velocity by 10%
 - !n: set the velocity to n * 10%, where n is a single hexadecimal digit (0-F)

-### MIDI Channel and Program Changes
+### MIDI Channel, Program Changes and Tempo

 To change the MIDI channel and program, use the following commands:
-- [n]: set the MIDI channel to n, where n is an integer between 1 and 16
+- @n: set the MIDI channel to n, where n is an integer between 1 and 16
-- {n}: set the MIDI program to n, where n is an integer between 0 and 127
+- *n: set the MIDI program to n, where n is an integer between 0 and 127
+- Tn: set the tempo to n BPM, like 80 or 120

 ## Examples